o3de/o3de.org/content/docs/welcomeguide/wg-tools.md

+---
+description: ' Learn about the tools used to create content in Amazon Lumberyard. '
+slug: wg-tools
+title: Tools available in Amazon Lumberyard
+---
 # Tools available in Amazon Lumberyard<a name="wg-tools"></a>

 The default **Lumberyard Editor** layout contains tools common to most development workflows, but there are a lot of additional tools available\.
 Depending on your development role, these may not always be the tools you need \- or even the right tools for your job\.
 The **Lumberyard Editor** supports custom layout options so that you can add all of the tools you need to use most frequently right where you need them\.
 Some tools that have multiple panes, such as the **Animation Editor**, can have their own custom and preset layouts\.